 The Benacosaurus Lacustris is an aquatic being (or monster) invented by Thomas Brenner, the founder of Bthemonster.
+The monster of lake garda

 The invention is based on a wealth of sightings (perhaps real, perhaps presumed) of a monster, or of, in any case, an enormous lake monster, whose home is in the waters of Lake Garda.